Loss of regularity for Kolmogorov equations: Counterexamples to regularity preservation with linear multiplicative noise

-In this section we establish the phenomenon of loss of regularity of the simple example SDE~\eqref{eq:SDE.bsp1.introduction} with polynomial drift coefficient and linear diffusion coefficient.
-For this we consider the following setting.
-Let $ \left( \Omega, \mathcal{F}, \mathbb{P} \right) $ be a probability space with a normal filtration $ \left( \mathcal{F}_t \right)_{ t \in [0,\infty) } $, let $ W \colon [0,\infty) \times \Omega \rightarrow \mathbb{R} $ be a one-dimensional standard $ \left( \mathcal{F}_t \right)_{ t \in [0,\infty) } $-Brownian motion with continuous sample paths and let $ X^x = ( X^x_1, X^x_2 ) \colon [0,\infty) \times \Omega \rightarrow \mathbb{R}^2 $, $ x \in \mathbb{R}^2 $, be the up to indistinguishability unique solution processes with continuous sample paths of the SDE
+In this section, we establish the phenomenon of loss of regularity of the simple example SDE~\eqref{eqSDEbsp1introduction} with polynomial drift coefficient and linear diffusion coefficient.
+For this, we consider the following setting.
+Let $ ( \Omega, \mathcal{F}, \mathbb{P} ) $ be a probability space with a normal filtration $ ( \mathcal{F}_t )_{ t \in[0,\infty) } $, let $ W \colonn[0,\infty) \times\Omega\rightarrow \mathbb{R} $ be a one-dimensional standard $ ( \mathcal{F}_t )_{ t \in[0,\infty) } $-Brownian motion with continuous sample paths and let $ X^x = ( X^x_1, X^x_2 ) \colonn[0,\infty) \times\Omega\rightarrow\mathbb{R}^2 $, $ x \in\mathbb{R}^2 $, be the up to indistinguishability unique solution processes with continuous sample paths of the SDE

-for $ t \in (0,\infty) $ and $ x \in \mathbb{R}^2 $ satisfying $ X^x(0) = x $ for all $ x \in \R^2 $.
-The following Theorem~\ref{thm:count1} shows that the semigroup associated with the SDE~\eqref{eq:SDE.bsp1} looses regularity in the sense that there exists an infinitely often differentiable function with compact support which is mapped to a non-smooth function by the semigroup.
+for $ t \in(0,\infty) $ and $ x \in\mathbb{R}^2 $ satisfying $ X^x(0) = x $ for all $ x \in\R^2 $.
+Corollary~2.6 in Gy\"ongy and Krylov~\cite{GyoengyKrylov1996} ensures that the processes $ X^x \colonn[0,\infty) \times\Omega \to\R^2 $, $ x \in\R^2 $, do indeed exist.
+The following Theorem~\ref{thmcount1} shows that the semigroup associated with the SDE~\eqref{eqSDEbsp1} loses regularity in the sense that there exists an infinitely often differentiable function with compact support, which is mapped to a nonsmooth function by the semigroup.

-\begin{theorem}[A counterexample to regularity preservation with linear multiplicative noise] Let $ X^x \colon [0,\infty) \times \Omega \rightarrow \mathbb{R}^2 $, $ x \in \mathbb{R}^2 $, be solution processes of the SDE~\eqref{eq:SDE.bsp1} with continuous sample paths and with $ X^x(0) = x $ for all $ x \in \R^2 $.
-Then $ \sup_{ x\in\{ y \in \R^2 \colon \| y \| \leq p \} } \E\big[ \sup_{ t \in [0,p] } \| X^{ x }(t) \|^p \big] < \infty $ for all $ p \in [0,\infty) $ and there exists an infinitely often differentiable function $ \varphi \in\C^{ \infty }_{ cpt }( \R^2, \R ) $ with compact support such that for every $ t, p \in (0,\infty) $ the mappings $ \mathbb{R}^2 \ni x \mapsto \mathbb{E}\big[ X^x(t) \big] \in \mathbb{R}^2 $, $ \mathbb{R}^2 \ni x \mapsto \mathbb{E}\big[ \varphi( X^x(t) ) \big] \in \mathbb{R} $ and $ \mathbb{R}^2 \ni x \mapsto X^x(t) \in L^p( \Omega; \mathbb{R}^2 ) $ are continuous but not locally Lipschitz continuous and not differentiable. \end{theorem}
+\begin{theorem}[(A counterexample to regularity preservation with linear multiplicative noise)] Let $ X^x \colonn [0,\infty) \times\Omega \rightarrow\mathbb{R}^2 $, $ x \in\mathbb{R}^2 $, be solution processes of the SDE~\eqref{eqSDEbsp1} with continuous sample paths and with $ X^x(0) = x $ for all $ x \in\R^2 $.
+Then $ \sup_{ x\in\{ y \in\R^2 \colonn\| y \| \leq p \} } \E[ \sup_{ t \in[0,p] } \| X^{ x }(t) \|^p ] < \infty $ for all $ p \in[0,\infty) $ and there exists an infinitely often differentiable function $ \varphi \in\C^{ \infty}_{ \mathrm{cpt} }( \R^2, \R) $ with compact support such that for every $ t, p \in(0,\infty) $ the mappings $ \mathbb{R}^2 \ni x \mapsto \mathbb{E} [ X^x(t) ] \in\mathbb{R}^2 $, $ \mathbb{R}^2 \ni x \mapsto \mathbb{E} [ \varphi( X^x(t) ) ] \in\mathbb{R} $ and $ \mathbb{R}^2 \ni x \mapsto X^x(t) \in L^p( \Omega; \mathbb{R}^2 ) $ are continuous but not locally Lipschitz continuous and not differentiable. \end{theorem}